Goddess Peak, Wu Gorge

 Wu & Yue Culture

-Wu & Yue Culture refers to the culture in Southern Jiangsu, Southern Anhui, and Zhejiang Provinces in the lower reach of Yangtze River.
+Wu & Yue Culture refers to the culture in Southern Jiangsu, Southern Anhui, and Zhejiang Provinces in the lower reaches of the Yangtze River.
 Archeological research shows that the Wu & Yue culture originated from the Paleolithic Period.
 The famous Hemudu Culture, Majiabang Culture, and Liangzhu Culture of the Neolithic Period were all uncovered in the area.